 Another option is to invest in real estate, because there are ways to do so without owning and renting out a house.
 You can access a real estate investment trust (REIT) in order to invest in real estate without the hassle of owning, maintaining, and renting out a house.

 For any online shopping you do, you must use services like Wikibuy and Honey!
 They automatically scan the web for prices to ensure that you’ll get the best one, and will notify you if you can gain a percentage of your purchase back.

 Earlier this year, when I booked a hotel on Expedia in Puerto Rico, Wikibuy popped up in my browser to let me know I could gain 4% back.
 Just from doing that time and again, I’ve gained enough in my Wikibuy portal to earn a Sephora gift card that was enough for me to buy my favorite moisturizer!

 11 // Start an e-Commerce Store

 E-commerce is a great way to share your passion and expertise with the world, and earn a living online.
-I love designing cute posters, so I sell them on my website.
+I love designing cute posters, so I used to sell them on my website.